nitishkd/Document-Scanner/README.md

 # Document-Scanner

-Visit my Blog for more detail: www.nitish-dwivedi.com
+Visit my Blog for more detail: blog.nitish.online

 This Document scanner is a preety naive implementation using Python and OpenCV.